2021 Abu Dhabi Grand Prix: Final laps

-Immediately after Vettel passed the safety car to join the lead lap, race control announced the safety car would enter the pits at the end of the lap to allow for a final lap of green-flag racing, leading to angry remonstrations from Mercedes team principal Toto Wolff.
-On the final lap, Verstappen passed Hamilton into turn 5 to take the lead of the race.
-He held off counter-attacks from Hamilton in turns 6 and 9 to win the race and his first World Drivers' Championship, with Hamilton in second and Ferrari driver Carlos Sainz Jr. in third.
-AlphaTauri driver Yuki Tsunoda finished in a career-best fourth place, after overtaking Bottas.
-Mercedes gained enough points to win their eighth consecutive Constructors' title, extending their own record.
-Over the radio, Wolff appealed to Masi to reinstate the order of the penultimate lap, to which Masi gave the reply: "Toto, it's called a motor race, ok?
+There did not appear to be enough time left to restart the race, as regulations stipulated the safety car to return to the pits at the end of the following lap.
+(Note: I.e. after cars have been unlapping themselves) Immediately after Vettel joined the lead lap by passing Hamilton and the safety car, however, race control announced the safety car would enter the pits at the end of the current lap, allowing for one more lap of green flag conditions.
+This caused angry remonstrations from Mercedes team principal Toto Wolff: "Michael, this isn’t right!"
+Verstappen overtook Hamilton into turn 5 to win both the race and the 2021 World Drivers' Championship, with Hamilton in second.
+Over the radio, Wolff appealed to Masi to reinstate the order of the penultimate lap, to which Masi replied: "Toto, it's called a motor race, ok?
 We went car racing."